 A: Students can add themselves to multiple Waitlists for different courses.
 However, students can only add themselves to one Waitlist for the same course, as long as they are NOT currently enrolled in another section of that same course.
 This allows DMACC to decide if there is a need to add additional sections.

 A: Unlike registration restrictions, maximum credit hours will not limit the student from adding a Waitlist course to their schedule; they will not however, be able to register into the course once there is an opening.
 The Waitlist course does not count any hours into the credit hours until the course is actually registered.

 A: Fees will be assessed AFTER the student officially registers into the course.
 Once fees are assessed, it is the students responsibility to pay by the tuition due date.

-A: Students who do not pay tuition by the due date may be dropped from all courses including any courses on Waitlist.
-If seats become available after the administrative drop for non-payment, an email notice is sent to the first student on the waitlist, providing 24 hours to register.
+A: Students may be administratively dropped from all courses including any courses on Waitlist.
+Students may be able to re-register in those courses with appropriate permission or after their issue was resolved.
+If allowed to re-register, students would also be able to get back on a Waitlist, but not retain their previous spot on the Waitlist.
+If a seat becomes available after the administrative drop, an email notice is sent to the first student on the Waitlist, providing 24 hours to register.
 The process continues for each open seat.

 « Back to main Student FAQ page.